Skip to Main Content

 Research Credit

-Much of the information for this guide was assembled using Gregory S. Cagle's Texas Homeowners Association Law, 4th edition, as a source.
-In addition to being a wonderful cataloging of Texas law, it contains many sample documents such as meeting notices, requests to inspect books and records, notices of fines and liens, and more.
+Some sections in this guide were assembled with the help of Gregory S. Cagle's Texas Homeowners Association Law, 4th edition.
+In addition to listing many HOA-related Texas laws, it contains sample forms such as meeting notices, requests to inspect records, notices of fines, liens, and more.

-This item is available in print at the State Law Library.
-To see if it is available at a library near you, check WorldCat.org:
+The book is available in print at the State Law Library.
+To find it at a library near you, check WorldCat.org: